ptrgags/chaos-game-3d/logbook.md

     optimizations that can be made by making use of the commutivity/anticommutivity of various blades, but still working through the math on paper.

+## 2022-01-08 Started Unit Testing

+Today I started testing some of the `HalfMultivector` functionality with unit tests and with running some of the fractals.

+The random walk (only translations) seems to be working well.

+The Sierpinski tetrahedron seems to be producing the right shape, though many points are being marked as out-of-bounds which seems peculiar.
+Perhaps the handling of the homogeneous coordinate is off somehow?
+I'll have to investigate.